-Believing that an individual from any stream can become a career coach dilutes the importance of professional career counsellors.
+Believing that an individual from any stream can become a career counsellor dilutes the importance of professional career counsellors.
 Yet whatever the common notion may be, the fact is that many students are missing career opportunities because of insufficient counselling.
 Are you the person with counselling aptitude who would like to help people make the right career choices?
 Then career counselling is the right field for you.

 With increasing awareness, there is a rising demand for professional career counsellors in India.
 Educational institutes are becoming aware of the situation and are willing to create a separate counselling unit in schools and colleges.
 At present, 93% of schools in India do not have counsellors with formal training in career counselling to help students make the right career choices.

 To become a career counsellor in India, you can take up a professional career counselling course.
 This program will provide you with the skills and knowledge required for the job and at the same time provide you with the accreditation of a trained career counsellor.

 Click Here To Become Trained Career Counsellor

 A career counsellor is a person who advises students and job candidates about the career option best suited for them.
 A career counsellor uses domain knowledge and skills and studies the candidate profile to identify the most suitable career directions for them.
 Career counselling is an active process and counsellor may ask the candidate to take tests, do write-ups, and participate in workshops.
 At the end of the counselling session, the candidate is left with clarity and information that he/she needs for making the right career decision.

 What are the Different Types of Career Counsellors?